-The business app space is growing and the idea of merchants using apps to improve customer service and day-to-day management though applications is becoming more and more mainstream.
+The merchant app space is growing and the idea of them using apps to improve customer service and day-to-day management though applications is becoming more and more mainstream.
 Developing the right solution to simplify merchants’ lives can bring significant success, but getting the app in front of merchants can be a daunting task.

-In this first instalment of the ‘How to Market Business Apps’ blog series, we’ve put together a list of things to consider that will make your app stand out and achieve the right reception by merchants.
+In this first instalment of the ‘How to create a marketing strategy for merchant apps’ blog series, we’ve put together a list of things to consider that will make your app stand out and achieve the right reception by merchants.
 Below are some of the creative tactics you should consider investing in:

 1 .Get your story straight

 To start, write down the app’s feature list and description.
 Start by listing every little thing that can be done with the app and what makes it special.
 Focus on how it will improve the merchant experience and the main differentiators from other apps.

 Use this list of qualities to create a short, powerful description of what your app is for and why a merchant should download it.
 This shouldn’t be more than two paragraphs.
 Focus on the experience, the benefits for the merchant, and what makes your app unique.